-The widely-accepted intractability of deep GCNs leads naturally to the conclusion that deeper GCNs \textit{cannot be trained well} and \textit{cannot have better performance} without the change of architectures.
-However, in this paper, we question the idea and argue that the crucial factor limiting the performance of GCN architectures is more likely to be the \textit{difficulty in training} instead of \textit{insufficient expressive power}.
+The intractability of deep GCNs naturally leads to the belief that deeper GCNs \textit{cannot be trained well} and \textit{cannot have better performance} without the change of architectures.
+However, in this paper, we question such idea and argue that the crucial factor limiting the performance of GCN architectures is more likely to be the \textit{difficulty in training} instead of \textit{insufficient expressive power}.
 First, from graph signal energy perspective, we prove that, during training, the energy loss during backward pass makes the training of layers that are closer to the input difficult.
 Then, we show both in theory and in experiments, it is actually possible, in several ways, to significantly lower training difficulty and gain notable performance boost by only changing slightly the training process of deep GCN, without changing the expressive power.
 These observations lead us to the discovery that the performance limit of GCN is more likely to be caused by inappropriate training rather than GCNs being inherently incapable.

-The methodologies we propose in this paper includes Topology Rescaling (TR) for the graph operator, \eg{} graph Laplacian, weight normalization, energy normalization and weight initialization for enhancing the training of the parameters in the layers, as well as skip (residual) connections that do not use concatenation of layer outputs, \ie{} no additional parameters.
+The methodologies we propose in this paper includes Topology Rescaling (TR) for the graph operator (\eg{} graph Laplacian), weight normalization, energy normalization and weight initialization for enhancing the training of the parameters in the layers, as well as skip (residual) connections that do not use concatenation of layer outputs, \ie{} no additional parameters.

 The paper is organized as follows.
 In Section \ref{sec:preliminary}, we introduce backgrounds of graph Laplacian, graph partition and graph signal energy.
-In Section \ref{sec:alleviate_methods}, we analyze from the perspective of energy and gradient, arguing that \textit{the energy loss of the backward pass during training} leads to training difficulty, which we will in the end verify as the core factor limiting the performance of GNNs.
-In the following section, we propose $4$ methodologies that addresses the training difficulty problem from different perspective and the corresponding methods.
-In Section \ref{sec:experiments}, we validate the methods' effectiveness in lowering the training difficulty, as well as their relief of the performance constraint.
+In Section \ref{sec:energy_gradient_analysis}, we analyze from the perspective of energy and gradient, arguing that \textit{the energy loss of the backward pass during training} leads to training difficulty, which we will in the end verify as the core factor limiting the performance of GNNs.
+In Section \ref{sec:alleviate_methods}, we propose $4$ methodologies that addresses the training difficulty problem from different perspectives.
+In Section \ref{sec:experiments}, we validate the effectiveness of the methods in lowering the training difficulty.